Skip to main content

 the pits of February

 Dear world, I have been considering the selfish nature of conversation, how vocalizing or writing or whatever it is to another I inevitably stumble upon something of myself, or at least something that came out of myself, that I will hold onto.
 This way of discussing, particularly effective in the most long form version that comes from writing letters, where there is ample time to think or not think before you speak, and sit with it before it is heard, reminds/explains to/shows me what I've been keeping inside.
 Does that render this sort of quasi letter to no one an even more self-centered task?
 Or am I relieved of the burden of am I talking about myself too much when it's not directed at anyone in particular.
 This act of writing is more about documenting.
 It is okay to speak into the nothingness that is everything online.
 I want to share.
-N and I had a wonderful trip to New York, brief as time always feels there, yet important.
-It was nice to step out of life and run the water ...
+N and I went on a trip to New York, brief as time always feels there, yet important.
+It was nice to step out of life and run the water as lon...